 The lamp travel can be limited in either axis and either direction.
-To set a new limit switch the panel on and move the lamp to the desired limit position.
-Switch the panel off then press and hold the focus button whilst moving the joystick full travel in the direction of the desired limit.
+To set a new limit, switch the panel on and move the lamp to the desired limit position.
+Switch the panel off then press and hold the focus 1 button whilst moving the joystick full travel in the direction of the desired limit.
 Hold in this position for 4 seconds.
 For example, to set a limit to the tilt up motion; -

-- 1. Switch panel on and drive lamp to desired tilt up limit position. - 2.
-Switch panel off. - Press and hold the FOCUS button and hold joystick in the full up position for 4 seconds. - 4.
+- 1. Switch panel on and drive the searchlight to the desired tilt up limit position. - 2.
+Switch panel off. - 3.
+Press and hold the FOCUS 1 button and hold joystick in the full up position for 4 seconds. - 4.
 Tilt up motion will now be inhibited above the current position.